 Joe earned a Master’s degree in Finance and graduated first in his class.
 He completed formal training in negotiation and mediation at Harvard University, MIT, Northwestern University (Chicago, Illinois campus), the NJ Association of Professional Mediators, and the Institute for Continuing Legal Education.

-Joe remains active professionally serving as a board member for the Chicago, Illinois chapter of the Association for Conflict Resolution (ACR), a member of the Mediation Council of Illinois, the Pennsylvania Council of Mediators, the Southern California Mediation Association (SCMA) and the Academy of Professional Family Mediators.
+Joe remains active professionally as a member (and former board member) of the Chicago, Illinois chapter of the Association for Conflict Resolution (ACR), a member of the Mediation Council of Illinois, the Pennsylvania Council of Mediators, the Southern California Mediation Association (SCMA), the Academy of Professional Family Mediators, and the Washington Mediation Association.

 He also has served as an instructor training other divorce mediators for the New Jersey Association for Professional Mediators (NJAPM) 40-hour divorce mediation training course and for Northwestern University's 40-hour divorce mediation training course.